Thomas Lawrence: "Pictorial chronicler of the Regency"

 By the time the Prince of Wales was made regent in 1811, Lawrence was acknowledged as the country's foremost portrait painter.
-Through one of his sitters, Lord Charles Stewart who he painted in Hussar uniform, he met the Prince Regent who became his most important patron.
-As well as portraits of himself, the prince commissioned portraits of allied leaders the Duke of Wellington, Field-Marshal von Blücher and Count Platov, who sat for Lawrence at his new house at 65 Russell Square.
+Through one of his sitters, Lord Charles Stewart, who he painted in Hussar uniform, he met the Prince Regent, who became his most important patron.
+As well as portraits of himself, the prince commissioned portraits of allied leaders Arthur Wellesley, 1st Duke of Wellington, Gebhard Leberecht von Blücher, and Count Matvei Platov, who sat for Lawrence at his new house at 65 Russell Square.
 (The house was demolished in the early 20th century to make way for the Imperial Hotel.)
 The private sitting-room of Sir Thomas Lawrence shows Lawrence at 65 Russell Square, surrounded by casts of classical sculpture.
 The prince also had plans for Lawrence to travel abroad and paint foreign royalty and leaders, and as a preliminary he was given a knighthood on 22 April 1815.
 Napoleon's return from Elba put these plans on hold, although Lawrence did make a visit to Paris, where his friend Lord Charles Stewart was ambassador, and saw the art that Napoleon had looted from Italy, including Raphael's Transfiguration, the painting he had reproduced for his silver-gilt palette as a boy.